OVERNIGHT CAMP AT CAMP ROGER

 What can I expect at drop off and Pick up?

 Below is a general overview.
-More specifics will be published in our Summer Camp Guide available on our site in May.
-Registered campers will receive a copy by email.
+More specifics are published in our Summer Camp Guide sent to registered campers with their confirmation email and available on the Get Ready for Camp webpage in the spring.

 DROP OFF